Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 • Sales tax: 6%

-• Gas tax: 27 cents per gallon of regular gasoline and diesel
+• Gas tax: 44.12 cents per gallon of regular gasoline and 45.49 cents per gallon of diesel

 The Great Lakes State has made a number of changes to its tax code in recent years.
-In 2012, Michigan’s statewide flat tax rate fell from 4.35% to 4.25% and it dropped further to 4.05% in 2023, although the city income taxes levied by 24 Michigan cities, including Detroit, were untouched.
+In 2012 Michigan’s statewide flat tax rate fell from 4.35% to 4.25%, although the city income taxes levied by 22 Michigan cities, including Detroit, were untouched.
 At the same time, Michigan increased its personal exemption.

-Michigan has a flat income tax system, which means that income earners of all levels pay the same rate: 4.05% of taxable income.
-That is one of the lowest rates for states with a flat tax.
+Michigan has a flat income tax system, which means that income earners of all levels pay the same rate: 4.25% of taxable income.
+That is the second-lowest rate for states with a flat tax.
 In Michigan, adjusted gross income (which is gross income minus certain deductions) is based on federal adjusted gross income.
-However, taxpayers in Michigan can also claim the state personal exemption, which is $5,400 ($10,800 for joint filers) for the 2023 tax year.
+However, taxpayers in Michigan can also claim Michigan’s personal exemption, which is $4,050 for the 2018 tax year.

 Michigan City Income Tax Rates